ngardiner/ngardiner.github.io/cv_full.md

 ## Currently

-17+ Year IT Specialist providing industry pioneer Vendor Professional Services solutions to customers, enhancing ROI on Network Security infrastructure investment and leveraging new technologies to reduce effort and cost and increase time to market and protection coverage.
+17+ year IT Specialist providing industry pioneer Vendor Professional Services solutions to customers, enhancing ROI on Network Security infrastructure investment and leveraging new technologies to reduce effort, cost and time to market and improving security protection coverage.
 Focused on efficiency, predictability and stability.

 ## Specialisation